lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 and could involve arbitrarily many messages.
 A quirk of the protocol was that it avoided the use of encryption in order to evade US export controls, using instead exclusive-or with a random-looking quantity.
-Having no means to reason about exclusive-or, I ignored this aspect (which are regarded as rather silly), verifying instead what I regarded as the real protocol.
+Having no means to reason about exclusive-or, I ignored this aspect (which I regarded as rather silly), verifying instead what I regarded as the *real* protocol.

 Unfortunately, the exclusive-or version turned out to be absolutely broken.
 If any one of the principals decides to cheat, they can obtain all the session keys that were distributed